Sarah-Alabbadi7/final_project_cv_screen/README.md

 ---

-## 📄 License
+## License

 MIT License – free to use and modify.
-❤️ Created for academic and demo use.
+Created for academic and demo use.

 ---

-## 👩‍💻 Authors
+## Authors

 Developed by **Nouf Al-Rashdi** & **Sara Al-Abbadi**
-🎓 Focused on building real-world AI tools for HR automation
+Focused on building real-world AI tools for HR automation
-💡 Passionate about NLP, resume parsing, and full-stack development
+Passionate about NLP, resume parsing, and full-stack development

----

-Let me know if you'd like help publishing this to GitHub, generating a project banner, or turning it into a GitHub Pages site for demo purposes.
+-